 When you use a health service listed on the MBS:

 - Medicare pays you the benefit payment (the Schedule fee)

 - you pay the difference between the Schedule fee and the full cost, known as the gap.

 To get Medicare benefits, show your Medicare card and any concession cards to your health provider.

-The benefits paid to patients under Medicare are generally 85 per cent of the fee listed for the service in the Medicare Benefits Schedule (75 per cent of the schedule fee for private patients in hospital).
+The benefits paid to patients under Medicare are generally 85% of the fee listed for the service in the Medicare Benefits Schedule (75% of the schedule fee for private patients in hospital).
 When providers are willing to accept the Medicare benefit as full payment for a service, they bill the government directly (bulk-billing) and no payment is required from the patient.

 The MBS also has a safety net (Medicare Safety Net) for people who require a lot of health care over a year.
 If your health care costs reach the Medicare Safety Net threshold, Medicare gives you higher benefit payments.
-This means you pay less or get health services for free, even if the doctor charges more than 85 per cent of the schedule fee.
+This means you pay less or get health services for free, even if the doctor charges more than 85% of the schedule fee.